Kita-Narashino Station: Station layout

-Shin-Keisei Kita-Narashino Station has a single island platform, with an elevated station building.
+Keisei Kita-Narashino Station has a single island platform, with an elevated station building.
 The Tōyō Rapid Railway Line is an underground station with a single island platform.

 Platforms

 History

-Kita-Narashino Station was opened on April 11, 1966 as a station on the Shin-Keisei Railway Line.
-The Tōyō Rapid Railway Line connected to the station on April 27, 1996.
+Kita-Narashino Station was opened on 11 April 1966, as a station on the Shin-Keisei Electric Railway.
+The Tōyō Rapid Railway Line connected to the station on 27 April 1996.
 The Shin-Keisei Line completed a new station building in 2009.

+Effective April 2025, platforms 1 and 2 came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Electric Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the Shin Keisei portion of the station was used by an average of 46,256 passengers daily.
 During the same period the Tōyō Rapid Railway portion of the station was used by 20,594 passengers daily.